The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-VA home loan eligibility requirements for 2023
+VA home loan eligibility requirements

 These are the main requirements for getting a VA-backed purchase loan:

 - You must be entitled to and obtain a Certificate of Eligibility (COE) based on your military service record, including:

 - Veterans who meet minimum service requirements

 - Active-duty service members who have served a minimum period